cisco/mindmeld/docs/source/userguide/kb.rst

 -------------------------------
 The Workbench Question Answerer makes it starightforward to build custom knowledge base using application content data.
 The content data can be restaurant menus, retailing product catalogs or any custom data that users would like to interact with through conversational interfaces.
 They are often stored in large scale databases with application specific data models.
 The Question Answerer can build knowledge base using data dumps from databases or output of data pipelines which handles more complex data transformations if necessary.

-The Question Answerer takes in data files containing knowledge base objects which is the basic unit of knowledge base index.
+The Question Answerer takes in data files containing knowledge base objects which is the basic unit of information in knowledge base index.
 Each data file contains objects of a specified type.
 Each object has an ``id`` field as the unique identifier, an optional ``location`` field for location information if available and a list of arbitrary data fields of different types that contain information about the object or about the relationship with other object types.
 The Question Answerer creates optimized indexes for objects to efficiently and accurately retrieve most relevant information.
 It processes all data fields to determine the data field types and index them accordingly.

 The Question Answerer supports the following data types.